 - Indexed by the database (usually by default)

-- Likely to be used as a foreign key on another table
+- Used as a foreign key on another table (usually)

 - Used as a point of record